theupdateframework/taps/tap3.md

 ### Limitations of the previous format

-The previous format prevents a list of targets from being delegated to more than one role.
+The previous format prevents a list of targets from being delegated to a combination of roles.

 ## The current format